- Q: Why has the government introduced MySuper?

-Answer: In short, the Government’s intention is to “create a new simple, low cost default superannuation product called MySuper”, which will replace the super funds of around 80% of all fund members.
-According to the Government’s Stronger Super website, effective from 1 July 2013 super funds can offer “a simple, low cost default superannuation product called MySuper to improve the simplicity, transparency and comparability of default superannuation products.”
+Answer: In short, the Government’s intention is to “create a new simple, low cost default superannuation product called MySuper”, which replaces the super funds of around 80% of all fund members.
+According to the Government’s Stronger Super website, effective since 1 July 2013 super funds can offer “a simple, low cost default superannuation product called MySuper to improve the simplicity, transparency and comparability of default superannuation products.”

 Note: The federal government reports that the majority of Australians do not make an active choice about where their super money is placed, and in what way that money is invested, which means most super money is held in default super funds, and invested in default investment options.
 Although most Australians do have the right to choose their own super fund (about 30% don’t have a choice), around 80% of those who can choose their own leave it to their employers, or their union, to make the decision for them.

-Answer: The significant news is that from January 2014, your employer’s super contributions will be going to a new super fund (a MySuper super fund), while your old super account may continue to exist, which potentially means two sets of super fees, and a lot of confusion among fund members.
+Answer: The significant news is that since January 2014, your employer’s super contributions have gone to a new super fund (a MySuper super fund), while your old super account may continue to exist, which potentially means two sets of fees, and a lot of confusion among fund members.

-I will explain further what MySuper is expected to deliver later in the Q&As, and in future articles, but from January 2014, only superannuation funds that meet the MySuper standards will be able to accept compulsory employer contributions (Superannuation Guarantee) for those Australians who have not chosen their super fund.
+Effective since January 2014, only superannuation funds that meet the MySuper standards are able to accept compulsory employer contributions for those Australians who have not chosen their super fund.

-Answer: According to the federal Government, MySuper products will have a simple set of product features, irrespective of who provides them, including a single diversified investment option.
-This will enable members, employers and market analysts to compare funds more easily based on a few key differences.
+Answer: According to the federal Government, MySuper products deliver a simple set of product features, irrespective of who provides them, including a single diversified investment option.
+This enables members, employers and market analysts to compare funds more easily based on a few key differences.
 It is also designed to minimise the chances of fund members paying for any unnecessary ‘bells and whistles’ they do not need or use.

-APRA, the super regulator, will be able to publish fee and performance data for all MySuper funds, which hopefully will enable fund members to easily compare their super fund against the other super fund.
+APRA, the super regulator, now publishes fee and performance data for all MySuper funds, which hopefully will enable fund members to easily compare their super fund against the other super fund.

 The inference from the introduction of this new low-cost product is that super funds were too expensive, too complex and an overall mystery to Australians.
-Well, a lot of that inference is probably true but many current superannuation funds are likely to satisfy the MySuper requirements.
+Well, a lot of that inference is probably true but many current superannuation funds satisfy the MySuper requirements.

-All existing superannuation funds will be able to apply to offer a MySuper product, and MySuper products will replace existing default superannuation funds.
-What this will mean for Australian consumers who are fund members of the largest super funds in Australia is that their current super fund will become a MySuper super fund and you will then continue on ‘as normal’.
+All existing superannuation funds were able to apply to offer a MySuper product (and many do), and MySuper products replace existing default superannuation funds.
+What this means for Australian consumers who are fund members of the largest super funds in Australia is that their current super fund has become a MySuper super fund and you then continue on ‘as normal’.

 The only potential complication to this statement is where you may not have chosen your super fund, but you have actively chosen specific investment options within that super fund, or you have actively chosen an investment option for part of your super balance.
-As I currently understand the MySuper rules, your employer super contributions will still move to a MySuper fund from 1 January 2014, but your super balance in your old account won’t have to be moved across to the MySuper fund from July 2017 because you have made some type of active choice with your existing super account, albeit investment choice.
+As I understand the MySuper rules, your employer super contributions have still moved to a MySuper fund since 1 January 2014, but your super balance in your old account won’t have to be moved across to the MySuper fund from July 2017 because you have made some type of active choice with your existing super account, albeit investment choice.

 Important: If your super fund is decided via an industrial award or workplace agreement, then your employer’s compulsory super contributions must also be paid to a MySuper fund from January 2014.
-Fair Work Australia is going to review the default superannuation funds included in industrial awards and agreements to ensure that they offer a MySuper product.
+Fair Work Australia has reviewed the default superannuation funds included in industrial awards and agreements to ensure that they offer a MySuper product.

 Answer: MySuper only replaces existing default products, where Australians have not made an active choice of super fund.
 Even where you have not made an active choice as of today, you can still make an active decision to choose a super fund other than a MySuper fund.